Not Only Had They Occupied The Lands,

-As one of my very good friends was supposed to make a presentation of a paper he prepared for the event and a journalist friend of mine who wanted to go and make interviews and try to find contacts for her references urged me to go , I went .
+As one of my exquisite friends was supposed to make a presentation of a paper he prepared for the event and a journalist friend of mine who wanted to go and do interviews and try to find contacts for her references urged me to go, I went.

-I was hesitant about the fact that the language that will be used in the Conference is Hebrew; in spite the fact that most of the speakers were Arabs except for very few Israelis form the Van Leer Institute personnel’s.
+I was hesitant about the fact that the language that will be used in the Conference is Hebrew; in spite, the fact that most of the speakers were Arabs except for very few Israelis from the Van Leer Institute personnel.

 My friend told me that it was in Hebrew because the audience that was addressed were mostly Israelis.

-I hummed something inside myself and thought, maybe right, at the end it is an Israeli institute, and regretfully it is Israelis who come and listen most of the time.
+I hummed something inside myself and thought, maybe right, in the end, it is an Israeli institute, and regretfully it is Israelis who come and listen most of the time.

 I was besieged with the ingenuity of the institute as I entered.
-I appreciated the way they used the three languages, Arabic, English, and Hebrew all the way as anyone enter the premises .
+I appreciated the way they used the three languages, Arabic, English, and Hebrew all the way as anyone enters the premises.

-It reminded me of the nice welcoming words as we cross the threshold to the Bethlehem check point, with peace words all around us in the three languages, as if we enter a peaceful patch, and right above those words a soldier is sitting inside his stall on top with his weapon intended and ready to stroke at any instant.
+It reminded me of the beautiful, welcoming words as we cross the threshold to the Bethlehem checkpoint, with peace words all around us in the three languages, as if we enter a peaceful patch, and right above those words a soldier is sitting inside his stall on top with his weapon intended and ready to stroke at any instant.
 I felt iniquitous as I associated the two prospects to each other.
-I am inflowing a research center that endorses peace, and its staff are all leftists, and many reverential Arab intellectuals work there.
+I am inflowing a research center that endorses peace, and its staff is all leftists, and many reverential Arab intellectuals work there.

-I sat between my friend and another appealing looking man, my eyes creeped into his papers and I glimpsed his name and he was a government economic consultant , I wanted to hate him, but my friend was talking to him as a friend, so I told myself, listen girl, we are inside the Israeli premises, Palestinians, whatever they might call them or call themselves there are part of this whole system, so it is ok to be an economic consultant, but my curiosity didn’t stop there, I waited for the break to ask him “economic consultant for whom” for the Arabs?
+I sat between my friend and another appealing looking man, my eyes crept into his papers, and I glimpsed his name, and he was a government economic consultant, I wanted to hate him, but my friend was talking to him as a friend, so I told myself, listen, girl, we are inside the Israeli premises, Palestinians, whatever they might call them or call themselves there are part of this whole system, so it is ok to be an economic consultant, but my curiosity didn’t stop there, I waited for the break to ask him “financial expert for whom” for the Arabs?
 He smiled and didn’t answer my naïve question.

-Inside the conference, all speakers were respectful, holding excellent status from where they are coming from, sturdy, eloquent speakers, and researchers.
+Inside the conference, all speakers were respectful, holding first status from where they are coming from, sturdy, eloquent speakers, and researchers.
 And speaking Hebrew.

 Honestly, each time I looked at the speakers, speaking in Hebrew and looked around the audience most Arabs, I felt irritated, and the topic was about Arabs.